sabrinanne/anexia-laravel-changeset/README.md

     }
 }
 ```
-If you then run your common seeding command
+With the common seeding command
 ```
 php artisan db:seed
 ```